• Skip to primary navigation

 Instructions

-Sprinkle each pie with granulated sugar.
+Sprinkle the top of each pie with granulated sugar.

-4. Bake Pies Bake until pies are golden brown, about 15 minutes.
-Rotate baking sheets once during baking.
 Remove and allow to cool for at least 10 minutes before serving.
 Filling will be hot.

 Store, wrapped, at room temperature for up to four days.